elijahkim/blog/_posts/2014-11-2-why-not-how.markdown

 To really know how to code, you must have a relational understanding of what code actually is.
 Don't worry so much about syntax.
 Syntax is always documented.
 And as long as you know what you need, you can find the syntax in the docs.
-If you're still having trouble after reading the docs, you can go to other resources like stack overflow.
+If you're still having trouble after reading the docs, you can go to other resources like [Stack Overflow](http://stackoverflow.com/).
 However, if you don't even know what you're searching for, you're gonna have a bad time.

 ![gonna have a bad time.jpg](http://www.memecreator.org/static/images/templates/14603.jpg)

-Instead, when reading code, learning code, or writing code, think about why code is that way.
+Instead, when reading code, learning code, or writing code, think about how the code works.

 As an example, let's look at something that every rails programmer has used.
-The `Has Many` relationship.
+The `has_many` relationship.
 It's a necessity in back end development, but not everyone knows how it works.
 We all know that in order to have one model relate to many objects in another model, we need a has many relationship, such as a team that has many players.
 This is pretty much known fact, and common knowledge.
 What more do we have to do but put one line of code in the Team Model?

 {% highlight ruby %}
 has many :players